myzb/SpecSpecificKeybinds/README.md

 # Specialization Specific Keybinds

 An addon for World of Warcraft that enables per-specialization key binding support.
-It is useful if you want to place spells for the active specialization freely on your action bars, without being constrained by the chosen key bindings.
+The current key binding layout will automatically change whenever the active specialization is changed.

 The addon is under 150 lines of code and tries to keep things simple.
 This means 1 key bind profile for each class specialization and no fancy extra options.
 The addon uses the standard key bindings menu to trigger it's actions.